Patricia A. Banks

 Matthew C. Watson works at the nexus of the anthropology of science and the history of anthropology.
 His publications have explored the artistic, spiritual, and scientific bases of Maya hieroglyphic decipherment.
 This research raises questions concerning spirits and cosmology, language ideology, secularism, empire, the politics of science, and ethnographic form.
 Watson teaches courses on anthropological theory, linguistic anthropology, science studies, the anthropology of religion, and ethnographic writing.

-Michelle Pietras is the Academic Department Coordinator for the Departments of Sociology & Anthropology.
+Michelle Pietras is the Academic Department Coordinator for the Department of Sociology & Anthropology.
 Michelle manages the budget, purchasing, online course catalog submissions, and events, and is located in Porter Hall, Room 102.